 Academic or University departments seeking graduate assistants will review applications and conduct interviews.
 Students will then be contacted if a department wishes to interview them for an open position.

 If I receive an assistantship, how will I know when to start work?

 Before beginning work, all graduate assistants must sign an award letter which details the student’s tuition benefit and requirements for maintaining the assistantship award.
 At the appropriate time, the Office of Academic Affairs will contact the student to sign the award letter.

 How many hours will I be required to work per week as a graduate assistant?

 Hours vary for each graduate assistant based on the student’s program of study and benefit.
 For each credit hour of tuition benefit, a graduate assistant must work 32 clock hours.
 In general, graduate students work 15-20 hours per week.

 If I am an employee dependent student, can I be a graduate assistant?

 Yes.
 Employee dependents do not receive tuition remission for graduate studies.
 As a result, employee dependent students are eligible to be graduate assistants and receive tuition benefit.

 How many credit hours of tuition assistance will I receive?

 Students who are awarded a graduate assistantship position can receive up to 18 credit hours of tuition assistance per academic year.
 The amount of benefit depends on department/school budgeted allocations and requirements of the position.
-Graduate assistantships are limited to 18 credit hours of tuition assistance per academic year (July 1 – June 30) and can total no more than the required number of credit hours to complete the degree program.
-Assistantships are specific to the degree program of initial enrollment.
+Students may receive no more than 36 credit hours of graduate assistantship benefits.

 As a graduate assistant am I required to maintain a certain GPA?